saptak/spark/6-spark-with-scala.md

 ![](https://www.dropbox.com/s/tzsxvsnxfo26jn7/Screenshot_2015-04-13_07_58_43.png?dl=1)

-The default password is `hadoop` if you are loginn into a Sandbox running on your machine.
+The default password is `hadoop` if you are login in into a Sandbox running on your machine.

 Now let’s start the Spark Shell